mlexchange/mlex_dash_segmentation_demo/README.md

 -	mlex\_api
 -  mlex\_dash\_segmentation\_demo

-Then build the image of random forest model using the command `make build_docker`.
-(Currently only fully supports random forest model)
+Then build the images of the models using the command `make build_docker`.
+(Currently fully supports random forest model and pyMSDtorch model)

 It supports asynchronous job submissions and results showing: choose which (completed) training results from the list to use for segmenting.
 Similarly, choose which (completed) segmenting (deploy) results to show.